wso2/docs-choreo-dev/en/docs/develop/manage-repository/connect-your-own-github-repository-to-choreo.md

 - Scheduled Task
 - Webhook

-The Choreo-managed repository is in a Choreo-owned GitHub organization that is not accessible to external users.
-Therefore, it is not ideal for scenarios where multiple developers need to develop a component in collaboration.
-To overcome this limitation, Choreo provides the capability to connect your own GitHub repository to maintain the source code of a Choreo component you create.
+ Choreo provides the capability to connect your own GitHub repository to maintain the source code of a Choreo component you create either as a Ballerina project or a Docker container.
 This enables multiple developers to work on a particular Choreo component by collaborating via pull requests on a shared repository.
 Furthermore, this lets developers keep the source repository within their control and adhere to enterprise-specific best practices and development guidelines such as PR checks, code analysis, styling preferences, etc.

 This tutorial walks you through the steps to connect your own GitHub repository when creating a component.
 In this tutorial, you will,